Home Mafia Locations Map

 The Grand Avenue Social Club

-The Grand Avenue Social Club served as a hangout for the Bonanno mafia family during the 1980s and 1990s.
+The Grand Avenue Social Club served as a hangout for the Bonanno Mafia family during the 1980s and 1990s.

 It was reportedly owned by a capo named Vincent Asaro.